An Artificial Neural Network-Based Model Predictive Control for Three-phase Flying Capacitor Multi-Level Inverter: Introduction

-This paper proposes an artificial neural network-based (\textit{ANN}-based) control strategy for a three-phase four-level flying capacitor inverter. \textit{MPC} has been used as a baseline control scheme for (i) collecting the data required for training process, considering different operating conditions, and (ii) assessing our proposed control strategy.
-The main contributions of the proposed \textit{ANN}-based control strategy can be summarized as follows: \begin{enumerate} \item It is an \textit{End-to-End} (\textit{E2E}) control scheme that generates directly the optimal switching states of the inverter, without the need for either the mathematical model of the inverter and a pre-defined cost function to be minimized at each time step. \item It reduces the effects of the parameter mismatch problems as it offers a model-free control strategy based on \textit{ANNs}. \item The proposed technique exhibits low \textit{THD} in the output current compared to the conventional \textit{MPC}. \item Moreover, the impact of the input features selection on the performance of the proposed control strategy is studied and evaluated. \item Finally, we provide an open repository of the dataset and simulation files to the community for further research activities. \end{enumerate}
+\kasim{This paper proposes an artificial neural network-based (\textit{ANN}-based) control strategy for a three-phase four-level flying capacitor inverter. \textit{MPC} has been used as a baseline control scheme for (i) collecting the data required for training process, considering different operating conditions, and (ii) assessing our proposed control strategy.
+The main contributions of the proposed \textit{ANN}-based control strategy can be summarized as follows: \begin{enumerate} \item It is an \textit{End-to-End} (\textit{E2E}) control scheme that generates directly the optimal switching states of the inverter, without the need for either the mathematical model of the inverter or a pre-defined cost function to be minimized at each time step. \item It reduces the effects of the parameter mismatch problems as it offers a model-free control strategy based on \textit{ANNs}. \item The proposed technique exhibits low \textit{THD} in the output current compared to the conventional \textit{MPC}. \item \kasim{The HIL simulation is utilized to better assess the performance of the \textit{ANN}-based control method comapared with conventional \textit{MPC}. } \item Moreover, the impact of the input features selection on the performance of the proposed control strategy is studied and evaluated. \ihab{Note that points 4) and 5) have not been addressed in the originally proposed method in \cite{mohamed2019neural}}. \item Finally, we provide an open repository of the dataset and simulation files to the community for further research activities\footnote{\url{https://github.com/IhabMohamed/ANN-FCMLI}}. \end{enumerate} }

 This paper is organized as follows.
 In Section \ref{System Model}, the flying capacitor multilevel inverter \textit{(FCMLI)} and its mathematical model are briefly described, whereas the model predictive control strategy is explained in Section \ref{MPC}.
 The \textit{ANN}-based \textit{MPC} control strategy proposed in this work for the \textit{FCMLI} is presented in Section \ref{proposed-ANN-based}.
-In Section \ref{simulations}, simulation results for both control strategies are discussed.
-Finally, conclusions are given in section \ref{conclusion}.
+Simulation results for both control strategies are given in Section \ref{simulations}. \kasim{In Section \ref{experimental result}, the HIL simulation is utilized to show the efficiency of the proposed \textit{ANN}-based control strategy in comparison with the \textit{MPC} scheme.} Finally, conclusions are given in Section \ref{conclusion}.